openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 Another type of node replacement is its elimination.

-To eliminate operation nGraph has special method that consider all limitations related to InferenceEngine.
+To eliminate operation, nGraph has special method that considers all limitations related to InferenceEngine.

 @snippet example_ngraph_utils.cpp ngraph:eliminate_node